freedomFu/freedomFu.github.io/_pages/about.md

             Master of Engineering degree with the University and Chinese Academy of Sciences (UCAS), and Institute of Information Engineering (IIE), Chinese Academy of Sciences, supervised by <a href="https://dblp.org/pid/52/8379.html">Senior Engineer Qiongxiao Wang</a> with significant guidance from <a href="https://www.researchgate.net/profile/Bingyu-Li-12">Associate
                 Professor Bingyu Li</a>.
 I was also part of the research team led by <a href="https://lin-jingqiang.github.io/">Prof. Jingqiang Lin</a>.
 My research interests include identity authentication, measurement, and web security.
-Additionally, I have been interning with <a href="https://dreamtech.team/">Associate Professor HuaWei Mei's Dreamtech group</a> since my sophomore year at NCEPU.
+Additionally, I have been interning with <a href="https://dreamtech.team/">Associate Professor Huawei Mei's Dreamtech group</a> since my sophomore year at NCEPU.
         </p>
         <p>